What AI Changes About the Build Decision

 Companies building in-house must maintain an advanced security and maintenance posture.
 Advancements in coding are a must to meet new opportunities, as stale code jeopardizes both stability and security.
 All development environments need to consider the update rhythm necessary to keep code stable, quality, and secure — while prioritizing these relative to other organizational commitments.

-Key Organizational Requirements for Building a Digital Completion Cloud
+Key Organizational Requirements for Building a Compliant Customer Journey Platform

-Developing new digital initiatives is always challenging from an organizational perspective.
-It’s important for businesses to accurately assess their capacity to manage such projects given budgetary, time, and talent constraints.
-These are a few of the organizational requirements to build a successful platform in-house.
+Developing new digital initiatives is always challenging from an organisational perspective.
+It is important for businesses to accurately assess their capacity to manage such projects given budgetary, time, and talent constraints.
+These are a few of the organisational requirements to build a successful platform in-house.

 1. Access to Specialized Talent